bcdev/gaiaflow/docs/index.md

 - Use `prod` for production pipelines in the real cluster.

 ## User workflow:
-A typical userflow could look like this:
+A typical user workflow could look like this:

 ```mermaid
 flowchart TD